A Guide to the County of Berkshire, Naturally

 Windsor castle is the oldest and largest occupied castle on earth, overlooking the River Thames.
 Walk through Great Park to see ancient oak trees and herds of red deer.
 The Long Walk, a straight path lined with trees leading to the castle, offers some of the best views in the county.

-Dogs are usually allowed (check before travel).
-But must be well-trained and kept under control, and away from resident deer and other wildlife.
+Always follow the Countryside Code, to keep all creatures safe.
+Dogs must be well-trained and kept under control, and away from resident deer and other wildlife.

 The Savill Garden in Windsor is England’s finest ornamental garden, with beech woodlands that lead down to the River Thames.
 Contrast this with Windsor’s other famous tourist attraction: